MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT 2022

 - Organisation Structure

 2.1 Long Clawson Dairy is a farming co-operative, established in 1911.
 The head office is based in Long Clawson in Melton Mowbray, with a blended cheese operation site in Bottesford.
 The company reports a turnover of £56 million and employs 394 permanent employees.

 3.1 Our business is organised into functions, Operations, Commercial, Financial and Technical.
 Each function is headed by an Executive Director, with Senior Managers and staff reporting into them.

-3.2 Temporary labour is supplied by three GLA accredited and regularly audited Companies, Turner Stubbs, Ambitions and Barker Ross.
+3.2 Temporary labour is supplied by five GLA accredited and regularly audited Companies, Turner Stubbs, Ambitions, Reflect Recruitment, Travail and Barker Ross.

 3.3 Milk suppliers are members of our co-operative board of farmers and work in conjunction with our Executive Director Team, led by the Managing Director.
 As a co-operative we ensure that when we achieve our KPI’s, our profits are shared with all employees through our Profit Related Bonus Scheme.

 4.1 Our supply chain includes sourcing ingredients, packaging and services from approved suppliers and contractors.

 - Long Clawson’s policies on Slavery and Human Trafficking